Dionisiy/CA/introduction-to-objects.md

 In the last section, we discussed properties.
 We can think of properties as variables associated with an object.
 Similarly, a **method** is just like a_function_ associated with an object.

-**Why Are Methods Important?**
+### **Why Are Methods Important?**

 Methods serve several important purposes when it comes to objects.

-1. They can be used to change object property values.
+* They can be used to change object property values.

+* They can be used to make calculations based on object properties.
+Functions can only use parameters as an input, but methods can make calculations with object properties.